Rolling Stones call off tour after L'Wren Scott death

 Although Hollywood stars such as Nicole Kidman, Amy Adams and Penelope Cruz were pictured in Scott's sleek, form-fitting creations on the red carpet, her company had mounting debts.

-Accounts filed with Britain's Companies House in October show that Scott's LS Fashion Ltd ran a loss of 4.3 million euros ($5.99 million) in 2012, up from 3.0 million euros the year before.
+Accounts filed with Britain's Companies House in October show that Scott's LS Fashion Ltd ran a loss of 4.3 million euros in 2012, up from 3.0 million euros the year before.

 Last month she cancelled her show at London Fashion Week, citing production problems.